Arachnophagy

-Arachnophagy (/əˈræknɒfədʒi/, from Greek ἀράχνη aráchnē, 'spider', and φαγεῖν phagein, 'to eat') describes a feeding behaviour that includes arachnids.
-Aside from non-human creatures, the term can also refer to the practice of eating arachnids among humans.
+Arachnophagy (/əˈræknɒfədʒi/, from Greek ἀράχνη aráchnē, 'spider', and φαγεῖν phagein, 'to eat'), also known as araneophagy, describes a feeding behaviour that involves eating arachnids, a class of eight-legged arthropods that includes spiders and many other species groups including scorpions, ticks, and mites.
+Aside from arachnophagy by non-human creatures, the term can also refer to the practice of eating arachnids among humans.

-In non-humans
+By non-humans

 Arachnophagy is widespread among many animals, especially reptiles and birds.
 For example, arachnophagy is described among Philippine scops owls that feed on spider species such as Heteropoda venatoria.

+Spiders are also eaten by many other types of animal, and spiders themselves can eat other spiders, including those of their own species, most commonly in acts of sexual cannibalism.

-In humans
+By humans

 Like the human consumption of insects (anthropo-entomophagy), arachnids as well as myriapods also have a history of traditional consumption, either as food or medicine.
-Arachnids include spiders, scorpions and mites (incl. ticks) that are consumed by humans worldwide.
+Arachnids include spiders, scorpions and mites (including ticks) that are consumed by humans worldwide.

 Fried spider, primarily tarantula species, is a regional snack in Cambodia.
 In Mexico, tarantula have been offered in tacos, with a splash of guacamole.
 However, Mexican law forbids the sale of many species of tarantula for human consumption, and vendors offering this delicacy have been shut down by authorities.
-In Venezuela, the Piaroa people have an history in eating the Goliath birdeater tarantula (Theraphosa blondi).
+In Venezuela, the Piaroa people have a history of eating the Goliath birdeater tarantula (Theraphosa blondi).

 Fried scorpion is traditionally eaten in Shandong, China.
 Other countries include Vietnam and Thailand.

 Milbenkäse is a German speciality cheese that is exposed to cheese mites during ripening, and on consumption often still has mites attached to the rind.